theandrelima/nornflow/docs/hooks_guide.md

 - **Isolated**: Each task gets its own hook context
 - **Powerful**: Full access to task lifecycle events
 - **Selective**: Activate only when configured on specific tasks, and according to implemented logic.
+- **Automatic**: Registration happens automatically when you define a hook class

 **Potential use cases:**
 - **Task-level orchestration**: Implement setup or teardown logic that runs once per task across all hosts